Section 15 – Equality rights

 4. Burden of proof

 The burden of proving a limit of section 15 lies with the claimant (Law, supra at paragraphs 76-83).
 The amount and nature of the evidence required can vary greatly depending on the nature of the claim.
 Proof of legislative intent to discriminate is not required; the claimant must establish that either the purpose or the effect of the law or action is discriminatory (Law, supra at paragraph 80).
-In relevant cases, it will be for the government to demonstrate that a measure falls within the scope of subsection 15(2) and is therefore not discriminatory (Kapp, supra at paragraphs 39-41).
+In relevant cases, it will be for the government to demonstrate that a measure falls within the scope of section 15(2) and is therefore not discriminatory (Kapp, supra at paragraphs 39-41).

 While the courts generally require evidentiary support for a claim of discrimination, as a practical matter, the claimant does not have to adduce evidence to prove every element of the analysis (Law, supra at paragraph 82).
-Nor does the claimant have to adduce data or other sophisticated social science evidence not generally available in order to establish a limit of subsection 15 (1); where appropriate, the courts may rely on judicial notice or logic (Law, supra at paragraph 77).
+Nor does the claimant have to adduce data or other sophisticated social science evidence not generally available in order to establish a limit of section 15 (1); where appropriate, the courts may rely on judicial notice or logic (Law, supra at paragraph 77).

 However, the claimant does have the burden of ensuring that the court is aware of the relevant historical, social, political and legal context of the claim (Law, supra at paragraph 83).
 An equality rights claim may fail if the court finds that the evidentiary record is inadequate, particularly where the claim is premised on the court’s acceptance of societal patterns not substantiated by statistical or social science evidence (Gosselin v.
 Quebec (Attorney General), 4 S.C.R.
 429).